HERO: Human-Feedback Efficient Reinforcement Learning for Online Diffusion Model Finetuning: Experimental Results

 \textbf{Directly using human labels as binary rewards.} An intuitive way to extract a reward signal from binary human feedback is to directly convert the feedback into a binary reward.
 To investigate the effect of similarity-based conversion of human feedback to continuous rewards, we test \methodShort{}-binary, a variant where the reward in \methodShort{} is replaced with a binary reward.
 Images labeled as ``good'' or ``best'' receive a reward of 1.0, and all other images receive a reward of 0.0. \methodShort{}-binary only reaches 78\% success rate while \methodShort{} reaches 91\%.
 This may be because the continuous rewards contain additional information beneficial for DDPO training: While the binary reward only labels images as ``good'' or ``bad'', the continuous reward additionally captures a gradation of human ratings within the ``good'' and ``bad'' categories, supplying additional information such as which ``good'' images are \textit{nearly} ``best'', and which are \textit{barely} ``good''.

 \textbf{Computing rewards from pretrained image representations.} Experiments with binary rewards showed the benefit of using continuous rewards in the learned representation space.
 To further understand \methodShort{}'s use of feedback-aligned learned representations, we replace the learned representations $E_\theta(\mathcal{Z}_0)$ with SD's clean latents $\mathcal{Z}_0$, obtained by denoising SD's initial noises $\mathcal{Z}_T$, and call this setup \methodShort{}-noEmbed.
 Without embedding map training, $\mathcal{Z}_0^+$ no longer cluster around $z_0^{\text{best}}$, making a ``similarity-to-best'' reward design impractical.
 Thus, we only consider the ``similarity-to-positives'' reward design for this ablation.
-While \methodShort-positives reach 82\% success, \methodShort-noEmbed reaches 76\%, suggesting the benefit of learned representations.
-Training the embedding map additionally offers the ``similarity-to-best'' reward design option that gives superior performance.
+While \methodShort-positives achieves 82\% success, \methodShort-noEmbed reaches 76\%, highlighting the advantage of learned representations.
+Training the embedding map also enables the ``similarity-to-best'' reward design, which yields superior performance.

 \textbf{Computing reward as similarity to average of all ``good" representations.} The reward in \methodShort{} is computed as the similarity to $z_0^{\text{best}}$.
 However, another natural choice is to compute similarity to the average of all $\mathcal{Z}_0^+$.
 Comparing this ``similarity-to-positives'' design to the ``similarity-to-best'' design employed in \methodShort{}, we find that the ``similarity-to-best'' design achieves 91\% success, while the ``similarity-to-positives'' design reaches 82\%.
 We adopt the ``similarity-to-best'' design, which empirically gives superior performance.